missuse/ragp/README.md

 signalp_pred_1 <- get_signalp_file(file = file_list[1])
 ```

 First at\_nsp.fasta file was generated from the protein sequences using the library seqinr.
-Then this file was split to fasta files each containing a 1000 sequences using the ragp function split\_fasta.
-This is for illustration purposes, generally big fasta files should be split to smaller containing 10 - 20 thousand sequences.
+This file was then split into smaller fasta files each containing a 1000 sequences using the ragp function split\_fasta.
+This is for illustration purposes - generally big fasta files should be split to smaller ones containing 10 - 20 thousand sequences.
 And finally SignalP predictions were obtained using the function get\_signalp\_file.
 Similarly [Phobius](http://phobius.sbc.su.se/) and [TargetP](http://www.cbs.dtu.dk/services/TargetP/) can be accessed by the functions get\_phobius\_file and get\_targetp\_file .

-To fetch the GPI modification site predictions [big-PI](http://mendel.imp.ac.at/gpi/plant_server.html) the function get\_big\_pi can be used:
+To fetch the GPI modification site predictions from [big-PI](http://mendel.imp.ac.at/gpi/plant_server.html) the function get\_big\_pi can be used:

 ``` r
 ind <- c(129, 145, 147, 160, 170,